learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 Recall from the [Pushing Code with Git][pushing-with-git] lesson that, because you cloned this lab down from your personal fork on GitHub, git will automatically push your changes back up to that same repo.
 (If you need a refresher on pushing, go back and review that lesson.)

 Now, finally, when you load your forked version of the assignment on GitHub, you should see the `myfile.md` file!
 With all your work now available on GitHub, you can submit the assignment.

+**Note:** It is a good habit to get into to go to your repo on GitHub after you push to verify that the changes have been pushed successfully.

 ### Submitting an Assignment on CodeGrade